 Ilana Gershon: I met managers who would tell me that they would take a new employee out to lunch, sit them down, and say, "I know you're only going to be with us for a couple of years, and it's my role as manager to try to give you the new skills so that you can get the next job that you would really like."

 They were trying to help people get better so that they can quit.
 I found that very odd.

 AS: How do companies keep a workforce of quitters invested in their work?

-IG: I think people have started to say "Okay, company loyalty is no longer going to be the emotion that keeps people connected to the company".
+IG: I think people have started to say, "OK, company loyalty is no longer going to be the emotion that keeps people connected to the company."
 And so instead what they're emphasizing is "passion," an emotional commitment.

 Your listeners are probably constantly hearing about how you have to "find what you're passionate about" and do that as a job.
 That's a way for companies to find workers who are willing to work very long hours.
 It's a way to get people who are willing to put up with not-so-wonderful working conditions in the hope of being able to do what they love.